-The use of an ID Scanner or Drivers License Age Verification Scanners is permitted and encouraged for merchants selling age sensitive products such as alcohol, tobacco and marijuana.
-Many jurisdictions have ID Scanner Laws which provide an Affirmative Defense and clauses to protect consumer privacy by regulate the collection and use of the scanned data.
-With the recent legalization of Cannabis, new laws have been enacted that specify the penalty for selling Marijuana to a minor and the use of an electronic ID scanner for age verification.
-These article lists, by jurisdiction the ID Scanner legislation Disclaimer: These posts are not intended to be legal advise and are only provided a reference.
+The use of an ID Scanner or Drivers License Age Verification Scanners is permitted and encouraged for merchants selling age-sensitive products such as alcohol, tobacco, and marijuana.
+Many jurisdictions have ID Scanner Laws which provide an Affirmative Defense and clauses to protect consumer privacy by regulating the collection and use of scanned data.
+With the recent legalization of Cannabis, new laws have been enacted that specifies the penalty for selling Marijuana to a minor and the use of an electronic ID scanner for age verification.
+These articles list, by jurisdiction the ID Scanner legislation.
+These posts are not intended to be legal advice and are only provided as a reference.
 Readers are asked to comment below if they find additional information or errors in this material.
 Readers are also advised to consult local legal authorities before scanning IDs with an ID Scanner.
-These e author is NOT a lawyer nor is this information intended to serve as legal advice.
+The author is NOT a lawyer nor is this information intended to serve as legal advice.

 ID Scanner – Affirmative Defense